 - Include the name and contact information for participating faculty or faculty team members.

-- Identify the course title and typical number of enrolled students.
+- Identify the course title, how often the course is taught by the faculty applicant, and the typical number of enrolled students.

 - Address each of the questions above, along with any additional information relevant to consideration of the proposal.

-- Be submitted electronically to the Center for Teaching and Faculty Excellence no later than Monday, November 4th.
-Selected faculty members or teams will be notified no later than Monday, November 25th.
+All proposals should be submitted electronically to the Center for Teaching and Faculty Excellence (firstname.lastname@example.org) no later than Tuesday, October 21.
+Selected faculty members or teams will be notified no later than Friday, November 14.